skills/releases/changelog/2025-March.md

 - The [Code with GitHub Copilot](https://github.com/skills/copilot-codespaces-vscode) exercise has been deprecated.
 A message has been added forwarding to [Getting Started with GitHub Copilot](https://github.com/skills/getting-started-with-github-copilot).

+#### Migration

+- [Introduction to GitHub](https://github.com/skills/introduction-to-github) has been migrated from readme-based to issue-based

 ## Platform Enhancements

 ### Skills Exercise Toolkit (preview)